ge-high-assurance/sadl-snapshot-repository/README.md

 - Update the SADL snapshot dependencies
 - Commit any new changes back to GitHub

-These steps will update 4 dependencies (the SADLServer and Reasoner poms and jars) in this repository, although any Maven build using these 4 dependencies will bring in another 10-20 transitive dependencies as well.
-All of these transitive dependencies already have release versions stored in the central Maven repositories, so there is no need to store any of them in this repository too.
+These steps will update the snapshot versions of the SADL dependencies in this repository, although any Maven build using these dependencies will bring in another 10-20 transitive dependencies as well.
+All of these transitive dependencies already have release versions in the central Maven repositories, so there is no need to store any of them in this repository too.

 ```bash
 # clone this project